Resources for Partners

 You play a critical role!

-You already know the connection – good oral health leads to optimal overall health, and the State of Michigan knows that too!
-Collectively, we can work towards identifying signs of decay or infection and establishing a dental home for each child.
-You play a critical role in ensuring the success of this program.
+Collectively, we can work towards identifying signs of potential oral health problems, and help establish a dental home for each child.
+You play a critical role in ensuring the success of this program!

 Your support is essential